ballerina-platform/nballerina/docs/subset09.md

    * Field access lvalue
 * Nil type descriptor
 * Proper parsing of type descriptors in statements: all type descriptors that are allowed in a type definition are now allowed within statements
+* Wildcard binding pattern `_` in assigment and local variable declaration statements

 ## Implemented spec changes since 2021R1